 Should you have such a system it is advisable to install an external static port in the fuselage for more accuracy and stable indication.
-You will need some tubing and a static port, this will not be that expensive.
+You will need some tubing and a static port, but this will not be too expensive.

 Other aircraft (unpressurized) have an alternate static port on the panel to be used when the outside ports fail or the static line is blocked for some reason.
-Usable in unpressurized cockpits and the indication will have an error as described above.
+This is usable in unpressurized cockpits and the indication will suffer from the same errors as described above.

-Overall this system is very reliable, and if taken care properly and should pose no problems at all.
+Overall this system is very reliable, and if taken care properly (keeping it clean from insects) and should pose no problems at all.
 Our next page delves a bit deeper into the operational aspects and possible errors of the pitot static system.